Mauritania at the 1984 Summer Olympics

 Mauritania was represented at the 1984 Summer Olympics in Los Angeles, California, United States by the Mauritanian National Olympic and Sports Committee.
 It was the nation's first appearance at the Olympics.

 In total, two athletes – both men – represented Mauritania in one sport: wrestling.

 Background

 A provisional Olympic committee for Mauritania was formed in 1962 before the Mauritanian National Olympic and Sports Committee was founded in 1977.
-It was full recognised by the International Olympic Committee in 1980 but, as they took part in the United States-led boycott of the 1980 Summer Olympics in Moscow, Russian Soviet Federative Socialist Republic, Soviet Union, Mauritania would not make it's Olympic debut until the 1984 Summer Olympics in Los Angeles, California, United States.
+It was full recognised by the International Olympic Committee in 1980 but, as they took part in the United States-led boycott of the 1980 Summer Olympics in Moscow, Russian Soviet Federative Socialist Republic, Soviet Union, Mauritania would not make its Olympic debut until the 1984 Summer Olympics in Los Angeles, California, United States.

 Competitors

 In total, two athletes represented Mauritania at the 1984 Summer Olympics in Los Angeles, California, United States in one sport.